 Bachelor of Science (BSc) majoring in Mathematics

 From 2019 you’ll have more options available to you within a BSc Mathematics major.

-Your BSc programme will consist of a number of courses worth 15 points each, totalling 360 points.
+Your BSc programme will consist of courses worth 15 points each, totalling 360 points.
 From 2019 you can choose to keep your Mathematics major general, or you can follow either the Applied Mathematics or the Pure Mathematics pathway, as a way to focus your studies further.
 You can also choose to do a double major, which means you study two Science subjects at the same time.